superdev-1018/solidity-example/content/_index.md

 ---
 title: "Hello, I'm Murshid Azher"
 date: "2016-10-24T17:23:17+01:00"
-description: "Harry Cresswell is a professional designer Front-end web developer from London, England.
+description: "Murshid Azher is a professional designer Front-end web developer from London, England.
 Read technical articles and notes on design and code."
 intro: "I'm a freelance designer and front-end web developer from London, England."
 draft: false
 ---